3-Day Water Fast: Benefits, Risks, and Safety Guide

 An illustration showing two head silhouettes side-by-side.
 The left head contains messy, dark scribble lines representing an unfocused mind.
 The right head contains neat, colorful, concentric lines radiating from the center, symbolizing a clear and focused mind.

-Many people report enhanced mental clarity during day 2-3 of fasting.
-Research on intermittent fasting shows these cognitive benefits likely result from:
+Many people report enhanced mental clarity during days 2–3 of fasting — and it's not just placebo.
+Research on intermittent fasting suggests these cognitive benefits come from:

-• Stable ketone supply to the brain (more efficient than glucose)
+• Stable ketone supply to the brain (ketones are actually a more efficient fuel than glucose)

 • Reduced inflammation affecting neural function